IfGF-UUlm/SA_Delirium/readme.md

 This project is licensed under the MIT License.

 ## Citation
-If you use this code in your research, please cite our paper:
+If you use this POD prediction model or its code in your research, please cite our paper:

-[The associated paper has been submitted for publication.
-The citation details will be updated once the paper is accepted.]
+Kocar TD, Wolf P, Leinert C, Brefka S, Fotteler ML, Uihlein A, et al. SURGE-ahead postoperative delirium prediction: external validation and open-source library.
+Eur Geriatr Med 2025. https://doi.org/10.1007/s41999-025-01180-5.

 ## Contributing